NoroffFEU/development-platforms/DBaas-case-study.md

 In conclusion, DBAAS offers a cost-effective, scalable, and managed solution for businesses looking to simplify and streamline their database infrastructure.
 It is a good choice for businesses that do not have the resources or technical expertise to manage their own databases and want a more streamlined and user-friendly solution.
 However, businesses must consider the potential limitations and dependencies on the DBAAS provider when evaluating whether it is the right solution for their needs.

+*DBaaS is a highly relevant solution for web developers, providing them with a scalable, secure, and cost-effective data management solution that enables them to focus on development and innovation, while relying on a robust infrastructure managed by a third-party provider.*

 ### Credits

 - Vanja Marouf (vanjama)